Recap: Doctor Who S 33 E 02 Dinosaurs On A Spaceship

 out of sheer joy at all the DINOSAURS!
 ON A SPACESHIP!

 Amy asks the Doctor if he's trying to wean her and Rory off him, because he keeps taking longer and longer between visits.
-She's terrified that one day, he just won't show up at all any more.
+She's worried that one day he just won't show up at all any more.
 The Doctor promises that she'll be there till the end of him

 The whole gang takes a moment to simply enjoy the beauty of space with a cup of tea.
 Brian can't get enough of it, and decides to see the whole world and everything it's got to offer.
 Nefertiti craves a change of scenery as well, vanishes from Egyptian history forever